-As we all know, the ability to dribble the ball is an essential skill in becoming an effective basketball player.
+As we all know, the ability to dribble the ball is key to becoming an effective basketball player.
 Based on your position, it’s my opinion that your ball handling workout emphasis should vary.
-For example, a big man who is an effective low post player would not concentrate on the same type of drills as a playmaking point guard.
-Now, that is not to say that as a player, you should not work on improving your ball handling skills as much as possible.
-Just make sure that you are realistic in what areas of the floor you will be attacking from.
-As with all skill development moves, dribbling is a skill which can be increased with repetition.
-Keep in mind, repetition is great, but make sure that you are getting in the correct reps.
-Becoming ONE with the basketball is the ultimate goal.
+For example, a low-post big man should not necessarily concentrate on the same type of drills as a playmaking point guard.
+To be clear, all positions need to work on dribbling, just make sure that you are realistic in what areas of the floor you will be attacking from.
+As with all skill development, dribbling is a skill which can be improved with repetition.
+Becoming one with the basketball is the ultimate goal.

-The basketball should begin to feel as though it is an extension of your body.
-I constantly tell my athletes that you should be able to go into a completely dark room and execute ball handling without issue.
+The basketball should become an extension of your body.
+I constantly tell my athletes that they should be able to go into a completely dark room and execute ball handling without issue.
 Not only should you learn the feel of the ball, but the sound of the ball hitting the ground as well.
-Emphasis is normally always placed on feel, but with concentration and enough reps, you will start to know when the ball is going to return to your hands after hitting the floor, all based on sound.
+Emphasis is normally always placed on feel, but with concentration and enough reps, you will start to know when the ball is going to return to your hands based on sound.
 As with all drills, the feet are the key starting point.
 Make sure that your footwork is constantly worked on.
 It is essential to have good footwork if you want to continuously raise your skill level.

-Here are 5 drills that will help you not only increase your ball handling ability, but will help you on your journey to becoming ONE with the basketball.
+Here are five drills that will help you not only increase your ball handling ability, but will help you on your journey to becoming one with the basketball.
 Always remember to start with the most basic ball handling drills first.
-Would you start shooting 3-point shots as soon as you walk in the gym?
-I assume that your answer was no. With that being said, it’s very important to start with basic ball handling drills to not only get your muscles warmed up, but to slowly get the feel and rhythm of the ball bouncing off the floor.
+It is important to start with basic ball-handling drills to not only get your muscles warmed up, but to slowly get the feel and rhythm of the ball bouncing off the floor.

 #1.
 Correct Posture Dribble